Advancement and recognition in the Scout Association of Hong Kong

 Advancement and recognition in the Scout Association of Hong Kong is a tradition dating from the inception of the Scouting movement.
 A fundamental purpose of advancement is the self-confidence a young man or woman acquires from his participation in Scouting.
 Advancement is one of the methods used in the "Aims of Scouting"– character development, citizenship training and personal fitness.

 There are separate advancement and recognition programs for the three main program divisions: Cub Scouting, Boy Scouting, and Venturing.
 Each program is designed for its age group and goals.

 The Scout Progressive Badge scheme is a scheme which assess Scouts.
 This scheme can reflect the overall ability of Scouting skills.

 Membership badge

 This is a badge which is required for all Scouts 11 or above who understand and accept the Scout Law, Scout Promise and the Scout Motto.

 Pathfinder Award

 Pathfinder Badge is the second stage of the Scout 11 or above, and requires knowledge of Scoutcraft, first aid, safety, use of knots and hitches and so on.

 Voyager Award

-This is the badge most Scouts will get, the third stage of the progressive badge scheme.
-It is more camping, woodcraft and orienteering intensive.
+Most Scouts receive the third stage of the progressive badge scheme, which requires abilities in camping, woodcraft and orienteering.